Council Member Recommendation Form Logo

 Ability to:

-• Dedicate time to Secondary Education Council in addition to regular work responsibilities.
+• Dedicate time to the Council of Secondary Education Leaders in addition to regular work responsibilities.

 • Estimated total time commitment per year = six days.